AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Can You Register a Car With a Permit?

 You can register a car with a learner’s permit because you only need a valid government-issued ID to register a vehicle.
-However, you may have issues insuring the car with just the permit.
+However, the permit must be current or not expired for over two years in order to prove both your identity and age.

 Do Your Registration and Insurance Need to Be in the Same Name in New York?